 Congratulations on your success as a Certified Clean Marina and for promoting best management practices to protect water quality.
 You and your facility are part of a statewide, regional and national network of Clean Marinas recognized as exemplary environmental stewards.
 The process for recertification involves several steps:

-- Complete the Certification Checklist 2020 edition and work with your Certification Specialist if you have any questions about the format and best management practices.
+- Complete the Certification Checklist and work with your Certification Specialist if you have any questions about the format and best management practices.
 Certification Specialists will use the same form to assess your readiness for recertification.

 - Once recertified, fly your new Clean Marina flag and let your boaters know of your continued efforts to keep the Great Lakes clean.